 Alastair Sweeny was born in Toronto and has a BA in English and History from the University of Toronto, and a Master of Letters and Doctor of Philosophy from Trinity College, Dublin.
 He has served as a private and public sector consultant.
 In 1989, he produced Canadisk, Canada's first multimedia CD-ROM, a joint venture with Encyclopædia Britannica, and has produced and written corporate histories of Investors Group, Alberta Energy Company (now Encana) and Magna International, among others.
 He is author of several books, including a biography of Sir George-Étienne Cartier (1976).
 BlackBerry Planet was published by Wiley in 2009.
 Black Bonanza, on Canada's oilsands, was published by Wiley in 2010, followed by Fire Along the Frontier: Great Battles of the War of 1812, by Dundurn in 2012.
 He is currently VP of a cybersecurity software company, and is writing a biography of Thomas Mackay and the founding of Ottawa.

 Michael R. Jackson Bonner, DPhil (Oxon), is a political advisor and writer with a background in Classics and the Late Antique Middle East.
 He attended Ridley College, Upper Canada College, and Trinity College, Toronto.
 Though a specialist in Late Antique Iran, he is well-read in pre-Islamic and early Islamic history, and has travelled widely throughout the Middle East.
 His doctoral thesis (Oxford 2014) dealt with Iranian history and was published by Res Orientales.
 Toward the end of his doctorate, Michael became a policy adviser to a cabinet minister in Ottawa.
 He is now an independent historian of Iran, and Director of Policy to an Ontario cabinet minister.
 He lives in Toronto with his wife and two sons.
-His next book, The Last Empire of Iran, is an exhaustive narrative of the Sasanid dynasty, and will appear in early 2020.
+His most recent book is The Last Empire of Iran, an exhaustive narrative of the Sassanid dynasty, published in 2020.